Lumpia in Philippines: A Complete Food Lover's Guide

 Visible cross-contamination (e.g., handling money then food without washing).

-Poor hygiene increases the risk of transferring germs to the food.
+Poor hygiene can compromise the quality and cleanliness of the food.

 -